digao-dalpiaz/DzHTMLText/README.md

    *This will display: www.google.com*

 > You can use any text as internal link code.
-Then you can handle this code at OnLinkClick / OnLinkRightClick / OnLinkEnter / OnLinkLeave events, reading `Target` parameter.
+Then you can handle this code at OnLinkClick / OnLinkRightClick / OnLinkEnter / OnLinkLeave events, reading `LinkData` parameter.

+### TDHLinkData object

+This object stores the information about a link.

+**Properties:**

+- `Target: String` = The link target specifyed at `<a:target>` tag

+- `Text: String` = The link display text specifyed at `<a:target>Display Text</a>` tag

+You can retrieve this object using OnLinkClick / OnLinkRightClick / OnLinkEnter / OnLinkLeave events.
+Also you can call `GetLinkData` or `GetSelectedLinkData`.

 ## Tab Tag